Updated: April 3, 2023 - 8 min read

 Product managers are expected to be the “jacks-of-all-trades.”
 They need to have numerous skills such as organization skills, people skills, communication skills, management skills, as well as some coding knowledge, strategic thinking, empathy, authority, etc.

-For that reason, and since the role of a product manager is still relatively new in software companies, this role differs from organization to organization.
+For that reason, and since the role of a product manager is still relatively new in software companies, this role differs in each organization.
 Unfortunately, that also means that if you were responsible for one set of tasks in your previous job, it doesn’t mean you’ll have the same responsibilities in your next position.

 Many product managers find themselves confused and overwhelmed by the responsibilities thrown at them.
-They’re not sure what falls under their job and what doesn’t, which is the stepping stone to many problems along the way.
+They’re not sure what falls under their job description and what doesn’t, which leads to many problems along the way.

 With 55 votes, this lack of clarity in product management roles is the third biggest reason why PMs leave their jobs.